romkatv/zsh-bench/README.md

 but it was difficult to evaluate the effectiveness of potential optimizations when I not only couldn't measure these latencies but didn't even have clear concepts for them.

+Note that all these projects have extra features that aren't reflected in the capabilities shown in the table.
+They all enable persistent history, define aliases, set shell options, etc.

 ### Do it yourself

 Let's leave premade configs alone for some time and try to build a zsh config from scratch.
 Given